Stingrays (Cell-Site Simulators): An In-Depth Analysis

 The knowledge of Stingray use has prompted attempts to counter or detect them, raising an interesting cat-and-mouse dynamic:

-• Activists sometimes use them at protests to see if police deployed a simulator
+• Activists sometimes use them at protests to see if police deployed a simulator, documenting patterns of surveillance

 • If detection becomes common, police may have to find new tactics or rely on more advanced, harder-to-detect devices